 Desensitization and Group Therapy

-According to this therapy, your counsellor will expose to your phobia gradually.
+According to this therapy, your counselor will expose to your phobia gradually.
 The goal is to help you become used to your unfounded fear or anxiety, thus desensitizing the symptoms in the process.
 Many patients find group therapies very effective in the treatment of trypophobia.

 Some of the times, your doctor may recommend certain medications to treat phobia or its side effects like fear, depression, or anxiety.
-The common medications are tranquillizers, antidepressants, and beta-blockers.
+The common medications are tranquilizers, antidepressants, and beta-blockers.
 However, under no circumstances, you should take them without consulting a medical professional.

 For diagnosing trypophobia, your doctor will ask you many questions about the commonly felt symptoms.
 Do not hesitate and answer all of them without any fear.
-Talk to your counsellor or medical professional about your medial, social, and psychiatric history.
+Talk to your counselor or medical professional about your medial, social, and psychiatric history.
 The phobia is not a major concern and does not pose any risk.

 It is not officially recognized.
 The studies related to the condition are limited, and the research on it varies, whether to consider it as a serious phobia or not.
 However, prevention is better than cure.
-So, next time you feel uncomfortable at the sight of a strawberry or a lotus seedpod, consult with a therapist or counsellor.
+So, next time you feel uncomfortable at the sight of a strawberry or a lotus seedpod, consult with a therapist or counselor.